 Often, some kind of separator is used to make the encoded data easier for human reading.
 With 8 bits converted to three characters and each character stored as 1-4 bytes you might use up to 12 bytes (or even more in some cases) for each byte of information.

 Again, don't use hex encoding if storage space is an issue.
 The encoding is quite easy to read though, so if human readability is an issue, then hex encoding is probably a better choice than base64 encoding.

-The above Hex to Text Converter is very simple to use.
+The above hex code translator to text is very simple to use.
 Enter or paste the hexadecimal you would like to convert to text, and then click Convert below the paste area.
 Encoded string will appear in the box below, where you can easily copy it from.
 For your ease and efficiency, we recommend bookmarking this tool for future use.

 String Functions also has created a free online tool to convert string back to hexadecimal.
 Try it today!